This page assumes you are familiar with the concept of repositories in general.

 The procedure for setting up a virtual repository is very similar to setting up a local or remote repository, however as a last step, you need to select the repositories that will be included in the virtual repository you are creating.

-Using a virtual RubyGems repository is also to using local and remote repositories.
+Using a virtual RubyGems repository you can aggregate both your local and remote repositories.

 You need to set the right repository source URL, in the same way as described in Usage for a local RubyGems repository, just with the appropriate repository key as follows: